 Algae: Algae can be controlled by using sprays of the following products:

 - Safer Brand Moss & Algae Killer & Surface Cleaner RTS; & RTU

 - Bayer BioAdvanced 2-in-1 Moss & Algae Killer Cleaner RTS,

 - Bonide Moss Max RTS,

 2) Iron (Fe HEDTA)

-If large bare areas remain after moss or algae removal that require renovation, follow the recommendations provided in HGIC 1204, Lawn Renovation.
+If large areas remain bare after removing the moss or algae, renovate the area by following the recommendations provided in HGIC 1204, Lawn Renovation.